 Gumbo is a seafood (or not) soup (or stew) served alone (or with rice).
 Yes, gumbo comes in a variety of different textures, flavors and even consistencies.
 In its most common form, it is a thick soup with andouille sausage and rice.

 A pot of gumbo almost always begins with the roux, melted butter with flour stirred in and then slowly browned to various degrees of brown.
-I go into more details about roux in the next section of this post.
+I go into more details about roux later in this post.

 It is also served a little thicker, like a stew, and then served over rice.
 While I researched more about gumbo, I found people are very passionate about their gumbo recipes and traditions, and conflicting opinions were everywhere.